Geomanti/PolyInPoly/README.md

     The second stage, creating transformation vectors for intersection points After optimization, the program looks for intersection points and creates transformation vectors according to the rules:
 1. A vector is created from the midpoint to the intersection point and normalized, if there is no midpoint, then the vector is created from a point that does not intersect with polygon 2 and has an index of +1 or -1.
-The midpoint between points with indexes +1 and -1 is created provided that these points intersect with polygon 2.
+The midpoint between points with indexes +1 and -1 is created provided that these points intersect with second polygon.
 2. The vector is multiplied by -1 if the inner rings of the polygon are being edited.
 After calling the “InterPoints” function, the output is three sets of data: intersection points (not used in this program), transformation vectors, indexes of intersection points.